-Successful applicants to the Education Fellows program will have a declared major belonging to the Stout School of Education and will have a passion for education.
+Successful applicants to the Education Fellows Program will have a declared major or licensure area in the Stout School of Education and have a passion for education.
 Previous work with children or youth, club and organization leadership, educational shadowing or other related experience will be an advantage for applicants.
 The program is highly selective and is limited to the top twenty-five incoming education students in each entering class.

-Education Fellows receive a $3,000 scholarship renewable annually based on academic performance and continued participation in the program.
+Education Fellows will receive a $3,000 scholarship renewable annually based on academic performance and continued participation in the program.
 This is in addition to any Presidential or High Point Scholarship.
 Fellows must meet GPA and professionalism requirements to be awarded continuation of their fellowship into the next academic year.